-Examples and comments Conditions favouring maintenance of the target (process) and its expression Formation of biophysical habitats: Small-scale processes at the ground surface (e.g. formation of soil crusts, infiltration of water, accumulation of leaf litter) enhance microhabitats availability of resources.
-Increasing the resilience of existing ecosystems by improving conservation management (ie removing or reducing other stresses such as wildfire, invasive species, anthropomorphic disturbances etc) can increase the potential for adaptation or mitigation of climate induced changes.
+Examples and comments Conditions favouring maintenance of the target (process) and its expression management (ie removing or reducing other stresses such as extreme wildfire regimes, invasive species, anthropomorphic disturbances etc) can increase the potential for adaptation or mitigation of climate induced changes.
 Increasing the patch size of remnants can reduce adverse microclimate conditions associated with edges of patches.
-Avoidance, minimisation and/or careful management of activities that disrupt small scale processes, such as over grazing, soil compaction, inappropriate fire and fire management activities Avoidance of any activities that lead to loss of species and organisms that facilitate small-scale processes (eg fungi, other microorganisms, bandicoots and other soil-turning native fauna) Soil properties influence vegetation composition, which in turn provides habitat components (shrub cover, logs, hollows) Some of the factors contributing to diversity in species and communities across Gondwana Link and their implications include: • Age and (evolutionary) isolation and lack of disturbance • Fine soil mosaic within otherwise low relief landscapes, except for granite outcrops, quartzite ranges, ironstone breakaway formations provide topographic relief and evolutionary refugia (eg Keppel et al 2012, Keppel & Wardell-Johnson 2012) • Based on analysis of vegetation patterns in the East Roe Botanical District, Burgmann (1988) suggested that the reserve system should include replicates of stands within the same broad formations and soil types at intervals less than 15 km in order to fully conserve flora including rare species Maintenance of variety of habitat components, including different vegetation structural components and densities, hollows, logs and other ground habitat Maintenance of diversity of vegetation in areas large enough to accommodate small to large scale processes In aquatic environments, the type, complexity and variability of substrates (sand, silt, rock) and structural features (boulders, logs) determine local habitat diversity Maintenance of physical substrates and features within aquatic habitats Maintenance of diversity of aquatic habitat types at small to large scales (ie diversity within individual water bodies, and diversity across the environmental and biological gradients within Gondwana Link)
+Formation of biophysical habitats: Small-scale processes at the ground surface (e.g. formation of soil crusts, infiltration of water, accumulation of leaf litter) enhance micro-habitats Avoidance, minimisation and/or careful management of activities that disrupt small scale processes, such as over grazing, soil compaction, inappropriate fire and fire management activities Avoidance of any activities that lead to loss of species and organisms that facilitate small- scale processes (eg fungi, other microorganisms, bandicoots and other soil- turning native fauna) Soil properties influence vegetation composition, which in turn provides habitat components (shrub cover, logs, hollows) Some of the factors contributing to diversity in species and communities across Gondwana Link and their implications include: Age and (evolutionary) isolation and lack of disturbance Fine soil mosaic within otherwise low relief landscapes, except for granite outcrops, quartzite ranges, ironstone breakaway formations provide topographic relief and evolutionary refugia (eg Keppel et al 2012, Keppel &amp; Wardell-Johnson 2012) Based on analysis of vegetation patterns in the East Roe Botanical District, Burgmann (1988) suggested that the reserve system should include replicates of stands within the same broad formations and soil types at intervals less than 15 km in order to fully conserve flora including rare species Maintenance of variety of habitat components, including different vegetation structural components and densities, hollows, logs and other ground habitat Maintenance of diversity of vegetation in areas large enough to accommodate small to large scale processes In aquatic environments, the type, complexity and variability of substrates (sand, silt, rock) and structural features (boulders, logs) determine local habitat diversity Maintenance of physical substrates and features within aquatic habitats Maintenance of diversity of aquatic habitat types at small to large scales (ie diversity within individual water bodies, and diversity across the environmental and biological gradients within Gondwana Link)